james.chang [about] [experience] [projects] [now] résumé.pdf ↓

 James Chang

 Fifteen years sourcing products across Asia and the US — at YETI, at Cheng Loong in Shanghai, at AT&T Wireless — taught me what real importers need.
-Then Senior PM at Gannett/LocaliQ, where I took Scheduling from 0 to 4,900 users in year one and picked up SEO and GenAI ownership along the way.
+Then Senior PM at Gannett/LocaliQ, where I took Scheduling from concept to shipped product inside a media company and picked up SEO and GenAI ownership along the way.

-Now I combine both — founding Aleph Co. to build compliance tooling for the sourcers I used to be, while shipping six other products in parallel because the operator problems I know best aren’t confined to one market.
+Now I combine both backgrounds — founding Aleph Co. to build compliance tooling for the sourcers I used to be, while shipping seven other products in parallel because the operator problems I know best aren't confined to one market.

 MBA from USC Marshall (2012), CSPO, and a lifetime food blog at The Thirsty Pig.
 Based in Los Angeles.

-• Shipping six other products in parallel under Aleph Co. — see Work for the portfolio and /work/ for deep-dives.
+• Ship seven additional products in parallel under Aleph Co. — see Projects.

-• Owned Scheduling end-to-end as Senior PM — product strategy, roadmap, discovery, and launch — leading a cross-functional pod of engineering, design, QA, and Customer Success partners.
+• Owned Scheduling end-to-end — strategy, roadmap, discovery, launch — leading a cross-functional pod of engineering, design, QA, and Customer Success.

-• Reached 4,900 free + 400 paid accounts in year one against an internal plan projecting meaningfully smaller numbers.
-Shipped 8,000+ booked appointments in the first six months via Google Calendar, Outlook, and SMS integrations — the things competitors paywalled, which I argued for over AI-rule features that later got added in v2.
+• 4,900 free + 400 paid accounts in year one against an internal plan projecting meaningfully smaller numbers.
+8,000+ booked appointments in the first six months via Google Calendar, Outlook, and SMS integrations.

-• Picked up product ownership of LocaliQ’s SEO offering and its GenAI/Jasper tooling in the same window; defined the KPI + instrumentation layer that fed Sales and CS dashboards across the revenue org.
+• Expanded scope to LocaliQ's SEO offering and its GenAI/Jasper tooling; defined the KPI and instrumentation layer fed to Sales and CS dashboards across the revenue org.

-• Managed WarehouseConnector.com product and integration delivery for OMS/ERP/CRM/WMS workflows used by logistics operators.
+• Owned WarehouseConnector.com product and integration delivery for OMS/ERP/CRM/WMS workflows used by logistics operators.

 • Delivered operational dashboards for manufacturing inspections and overseas fulfillment workflows.